danielsaidi/DeckKit/README.md

 ## About DeckKit

 `DeckKit` is a tiny SwiftUI library that can help you create deck-based apps.

-With `DeckKit`, you can present any model that implements `CardItem` as cards.
-It can look like this:
+It can look like this...or completely different:

 <p align="center">
     <img src="Resources/Demo.gif" width=300 />
 </p>

-I will add a stunning (well...) logo and improve the documentation after the library gets 50 stars or the first external issue.
-Until then, create issues or reach out to me if you need help.

 ## Installation